HelmyBlub/chatSim/tasks.md

 Tasks:
-- make canvas resize on window resize.
-Don't want to refresh browser for this
 - resturcture citizen behavior to have some code i can use for every job
     - nextstep?:
         - get citizen behavior back to working